en de

 Low in carbohydrates

-High carbohydrate and protein intake typically leads to a high-calorie level, which factors into trying to lose weight.
-With 0.9g of net carbs and 0g of fiber and sugar, canned chicken are the favorites for any low-carb diet.
+High carbohydrate and protein intake typically lead to a high-calorie level, which factors into trying to lose weight.
+With 0.9g of net carbs and 0g of fiber and sugar, canned chicken is the favorite for any low-carb diet, such as keto.

 A Word From Our Nutritionist

-The main issue with food stored in cans is that they undergo intense processing, making them unfit for consumption.
-However, this does not play into the canned chicken.
+The main issue with canned food is that it undergoes intense processing, making it unfit for consumption.
+However, this does not play into the canned lean meat.

 Carb, fat, and calories are on the low side.
 Vitamins and protein are on the high side.
-Unfortunately, it does not get much better as canned meat typically contains the opposite.
+However, what could influence the quality and nutritional value of canned meat is its origin.
+Organic, homegrown chicken would certainly be a healthier option than the industrial chicken.

-One prevalent issue is about pink, canned chicken being safe to eat.
+Another prevalent issue is about pink, canned chicken being safe to eat.
 In actuality, even fully cooked poultry can have a pink hue, which does not indicate undercooked.
-Pink, canned chicken is safe to eat as long as it reaches an internal temperature of 165 degrees.
+The canned version of it is completely safe to eat as long as it reaches an internal temperature of 165°F.

 Overall, the main issue remains the sodium content, which is still present in fresh chicken, though mostly when you eat a combination of dark meat, white meat, and chicken skin.
 When it comes to human health concerns, the benefits outweigh the health risks.